allan23/validated/readme.txt

 == Upgrade Notice ==
-Versions prior to 2.0.0 are insecure and should not be running in production.
+Versions prior to 2.1.0 will not work correctly.
+Any version below 2.0.0 is a security risk.
 Upgrade now!

 == Screenshots ==